Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Does Checking Your Credit Report Affect Your Credit Score?

 Credit inquiries are recorded in your credit report when a lender, landlord, utility company or any other legally permissible entity (including you) looks at your credit report or requests that a credit score be calculated based on that report.
 Credit reports distinguish between hard inquiries and soft inquiries.
 A hard inquiry is one made in response to your application for a loan or credit, while a soft inquiry doesn't necessarily mean a credit application is under consideration.
-Checking your own credit report does not hurt your credit score.
+Checking your own credit report does not hurt your credit scores.

 Hard inquiries, which often signify the intention to take on new debt, are statistical indicators of greater repayment risk, so credit scoring models might respond to them with a temporary reduction in credit score.
 Soft inquiries—including checking your credit report or credit score yourself—are not risk indicators, and they have no effect on credit scores.